Home to the Ancient Capital

 The province of Ninh Binh is located 100km south of Hanoi in the North of Vietnam.
+But what are the best things to do in Ninh Binh?
 Millions of visitors are drawn to the province every year for it’s iconic and stunning natural beauty.
 The province of Ninh Binh itself consists of vast open rice paddies and limestone mountains covered in lush jungle.
 All of which are broken up by a fascinating and complex river system.

 Home to Hoa Lu, once the capital of Vietnam, the province is also known for its impressive caves and ancient temples.
 Here, visitors are given an opportunity to feel a million miles away from the chaotic city streets of Hanoi.
 Ninh Binh offers a slice of peace and tranquility that can be enjoyed over a short trip from the capital city.